OS2borgerPC/os2borgerpc-admin-site-deployment/README.md

 ### Proxy and SSL Certificates

 The Nginx service acts as a reverse proxy for the `os2borgerpc-admin` service.
 It handles SSL termination and forwards requests to the appropriate backend service.
 The SSL certificates are stored in the `ssl` directory and are mounted into the Nginx container.

+## Security Considerations

+Security considerations for exposing this installation to the internet have not been made.
+If you plan to expose this setup to the internet, please ensure that you take appropriate security measures to protect the server and the application.